Sexual Misconduct Policy

 II.
 PROHIBITED CONDUCT

-The university prohibits sex discrimination in its educational programs or activities, admission, and employment.1 (See BYU-Idaho Equal Employment Opportunity Policy and Statement of Non- Discrimination).
+The university prohibits sex discrimination in its educational programs or activities, admission, and employment.
+(See BYU-Idaho Equal Employment Opportunity Policy and Statement of Non-Discrimination).
 Under certain circumstances, Sexual Misconduct may constitute sex discrimination.

-Sexual Misconduct prohibited under this Policy includes a range of offensive conduct, including verbal or physical sexual harassment, sexual assault and other forms of sexual violence, sexual exploitation, indecent exposure, and all non-consensual sexual contact or behavior, each of which is a form of prohibited sex discrimination.
+Sexual Misconduct prohibited under this Policy includes a range of offensive conduct, including verbal or physical sexual harassment, sexual assault and other forms of sexual violence, sexual exploitation, and indecent exposure, each of which is a form of prohibited sex discrimination.
 Other criminal behavior, such as domestic violence, dating violence, and stalking, that is generally (though not exclusively) gender-based is also considered Sexual Misconduct under this Policy.
-This Policy does not address consensual premarital or extramarital sexual activity, which is prohibited under the Church Educational System Honor Code.
+This Policy does not address consensual premarital or extramarital sexual activity, which is prohibited under the Church Educational System Honor Code, or other kinds of sex discrimination of a non-sexual or non-criminal nature prohibited under the BYU-Idaho Equal Employment Opportunity Policy.

 A. SEXUAL HARASSMENT

-Sexual harassment is unwelcome conduct (typically though not necessarily) of a sexual nature that may include unwelcome sexual advances, requests for sexual favors, and other demeaning conduct whether verbal, nonverbal, or physical.
-A wide variety of sexual conduct may constitute sexual harassment.
+Sexual harassment is unwelcome conduct of a sexual nature and can include unwelcome sexual advances, requests for sexual favors, and other conduct of a sexual nature whether verbal, nonverbal, or physical.
 Conduct is unwelcome if the individual toward whom it is directed did not request or invite it and regarded the conduct as undesirable or offensive.

 This policy creates a behavioral expectation of respect and appropriateness for all university employees, students, and visitors to campus.
 Examples of sexual harassment include, but are not limited to, the following: